KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\main\routes.py:31`

 **Description**:
-The `page_not_found` method is likely designed to handle 404 errors by providing a response or action when a requested page is not found within the EeazyCRM application.
+The `page_not_found` method is likely used to handle 404 errors when a user tries to access a page that does not exist in the EeazyCRM application.
+It is probably called by the application's routing system when a requested route is not found.

 ---